SUGGESTIONS AND COMPLAINTS

 If the complaint remains unresolved the complainant will be informed of his/her right to pursue the complaint with Mendip Primary Care Trust.

 Where necessary the practice will consider any internal action required to ensure a similar incident does not occur in the future

 Other organisations who can investigate your complaint independently

 We hope that, if you have a problem you will use the practice complaints procedure.
-We believe this will give both parties the best chance of putting right whatever has gone wrong and an opportunity to improve practice procedures.
-This does not affect your right to approach the local Primary Care Trust if you feel you cannot raise your complaint with us and want advice on how to take your complaint forward.
+We believe this will give both parties the best chance of putting right whatever has gone wrong and an opportunity to improve practice procedures, but should you remain dissatisfied with our response to your complaint you can contact the following organisations: